davidhozic/discord-advertisement-framework/docs/source/guide/GUI/schema.rst

 =========================

 We can define the schema (accounts, guilds, messages) inside the *Schema definition* tab.
-Here we can 2 different subsections:
+The tab allows us to define:

-1. Account definition
+1. Accounts
-2. Logging definition
+2. Logging & tracing

 .. image:: ./DEP/images/daf-gui-front.png
-    :scale: 40%
+    :scale: 70%
     :align: center